fastify/fastify/docs/Guides/Database.md

 Fastify's ecosystem provides a handful of plugins for connecting to various database engines.
-This guide covers engines which have Fastify plugins maintained within the Fastify organization.
+This guide covers engines that have Fastify plugins maintained within the Fastify organization.

 > If a plugin for your database of choice doesn't exist